codacy-open-source-projects-scans/mongodb/src/mongo/db/catalog/README.md

 As of v7.0, the size of each ticket pool is managed dynamically by the server to maximize throughput.
 Details of the algorithm can be found [here](https://github.com/mongodb/mongo/blob/master/src/mongo/db/admission/README.md).
 This dynamic management can be disabled by specifying the size of each pool manually via server parameters `storageEngineConcurrentReadTransactions` (read ticket pool) and `storageEngineConcurrentWriteTransactions` (write ticket pool).

 Each pool of tickets is maintained in a [TicketHolder](https://github.com/mongodb/mongo/blob/r6.3.0-rc0/src/mongo/util/concurrency/ticketholder.h#L52).
 Tickets distributed from a given TicketHolder will always be returned to the same TicketHolder (a write ticket will always be returned to the TicketHolder with the write ticket pool).

-### Deprioritization

-When resources are limited, its important to prioritize which operations are admitted to run first.
-The [PriorityTicketHolder](https://github.com/mongodb/mongo/blob/r6.3.0-rc0/src/mongo/util/concurrency/priority_ticketholder.h) enables deprioritization of low priority operations and is used by default on [linux machines](https://jira.mongodb.org/browse/SERVER-72616).

-If the server is not under load (there are tickets available for the global lock request mode), then tickets are handed out immediately, regardless of admission priority.
-Otherwise, operations wait until a ticket is available.

-Operations waiting for a ticket are assigned to a TicketQueue according to their priority.
-There are two queues, one manages low priority operations, the other normal priority operations.
-When a ticket is released to the PriorityTicketHolder, the default behavior for the PriorityTicketHolder is as follows:

-1. Attempt a ticket transfer through the normal priority TicketQueue.
-If unsuccessful (e.g there are no normal priority operations waiting for a ticket), continue to (2)
-2. Attempt a ticket transfer through the the low priority TicketQueue
-3. If no transfer can be made, return the ticket to the general ticket pool

-#### Preventing Low Priority Operations from Falling too Far Behind

-If a server is consistently under load, and ticket transfers were always made through the normal priority TicketQueue first, then operations assigned to the low priority TicketQueue could starve.
-To remedy this, `lowPriorityAdmissionBypassThreshold` limits the number of consecutive ticket transfers to the normal priority TicketQueue before a ticket transfer is issued through the low priority TicketQueue.

 ## Flow Control